Skip to main content

 © visitBerlin, Foto: Dirk Mathesius

-The Central Bus Station Berlin (ZOB) is used exclusively for long-distance bus travel.
-The ZOB has 35 stops and is used by long-distance bus services within Germany and throughout Europe as well as by coaches.
+The Central Bus Station Berlin, or ZOB for short, is used exclusively for long-distance coach travel.
+The ZOB has 35 stops and is used by long-distance buses and coaches within Germany and throughout Europe.

-The ZOB is located directly at the radio tower (Funkturm) and thus in the immediate vicinity of the exhibition grounds.
-The station is well connected to Berlin's public transport network.
-The underground station Kaiserdamm (U2) and the S-Bahn station Messe Nord/ICC (S 41/42/S46) are only a few minutes' walk away.
-The bus lines M49, 139 and 218 also run directly to the ZOB.
+The ZOB is located directly at the Funkturm and therefore in the immediate vicinity of the exhibition centre.
+The station is well connected to the Berlin's public transport network.
+The Kaiserdamm underground station (U2) and the Messe Nord/ICC S-Bahn station (S 41/42/S46) are just a few minutes' walk away.
+Bus routes M49, 139 and 218 also run directly to the ZOB.
+A taxi stop allows you to continue your journey within Berlin by taxi.
+If you want to drive yourself, you can hire a car from a car hire company.

-The ZOB also has a luggage storage and left-luggage office, a waiting hall and a supervised car park.
-In addition, snack bars, restaurants and a newspaper kiosk provide refreshments for those waiting.
+The ZOB also has a luggage storage, a waiting hall and a supervised car park.
+Snack bars, restaurants and a newspaper kiosk also offer refreshments and catering for those waiting.

 Connection to the S-Bahn: View from the Warschauer Brücke at Ostbahnhof at sunset